Timber Wolf (roller coaster): Trains

+During the 2022/2023 off-season, its formerly red trains were repainted orange.

 Rankings

 Timber Wolf was voted the world's top roller coaster in the 1991 Inside Track readers survey, and was rated the number one favorite wooden coaster in the 1992 NAPHA survey.
 However, as the coaster has aged, its ranking in more recent polls has fallen considerably.